mynorel/framework/README.md

 ---

 ## 🚀 Features
+- **PageTurner (Pagination):** Narrative pagination for lists, models, and queries—each page is a chapter.

 - **Plotline ORM:** Narrative-driven, expressive, and supports MySQL, PostgreSQL, SQLite, SQL Server.
 - **Prelude Middleware:** Modular pipelines, global and per-sequence, with narrative metaphors.